Today's Scheduled Events:

 We are the Hawkeyes!

 Cooperstown offers a wide range of athletic opportunities across three seasons.
-Teams compete in Section IV’s Center State Conference and adhere to the rules and regulations of the New York State Department of Education and the New York State Scholastic Public High School Athletic Association.
+Teams compete in Section III’s Center State Conference and adhere to the rules and regulations of the New York State Department of Education and the New York State Scholastic Public High School Athletic Association.

 The Athletic Department recognizes that the primary responsibility of student-athletes is educational.
 Therefore, the Athletic Department supports the concept that student-athletes should work to their potential in the classroom and be committed to achieving maximum academic success.
 While scholastic achievement is determined on an individual basis, the Administration and the Athletic Department reserve the right to determine one’s eligibility to participate in athletic events.

 Cooperstown’s student-athletes are expected to work hard; follow all policies outlined in the school code, and represent themselves with dignity and self-respect on and off the field.